davehorton/rawabi/README.md

 ##Install

 ### Callflow
 The callflow changes for this feature have been made to callingcard_411.xml, which is checked in under the `xtml-apps/apps` folder.
-Simply copy that version into `$PS_ROOT/apps` of the application server(s).
+Simply copy that file into `$PS_ROOT/apps` of the application server(s).

 ### Drop to Java